 Key advantages and benefits of Reverse Mortgages include:

-- No Downside: With a Reverse Mortgage you will never owe more than your home’s value at the time the loan is repaid, even if the Reverse Mortgage lenders have paid you more money than the value of the home.
-This is a particularly useful advantage if you secure a Reverse Mortgage and then home price declines.
+- Non-Recourse Loan: With a Reverse Mortgage you will never owe more than your home’s value at the time the loan is repaid, even if the Reverse Mortgage lenders have paid you more money than the value of the home.
+This is a particularly useful advantage if you secure a Reverse Mortgage and then home prices decline.

 - Tax Free: As a Reverse Mortgage is a loan, the money from it is typically tax-free, whether you receive it as fixed income or in a lump sum.